Biography of District Attorney Madeline Singas:

-Madeline Singas is a career prosecutor who brings a commitment to justice, compassion, and integrity to her job as Acting District Attorney of Nassau County.
-Upon taking office in January 2015, Singas became the first Greek-American and the second woman to become the top law enforcement official of Nassau County.
+Madeline Singas is a career prosecutor who brings a commitment to justice, compassion, and integrity to her job as District Attorney of Nassau County.
+Upon taking office as Acting DA in January 2015, Singas became the first Greek-American and the second woman to become the top law enforcement official of Nassau County.
+She was elected in November of that year and took office for a four-year term in January 2016.

 For the last two decades, Singas has prosecuted violent criminals, including those who target the most vulnerable members of our society – women, children, and the elderly.
 Appointed chief of the newly-created Special Victims Bureau in 2006 by Nassau County District Attorney Kathleen Rice, Singas instituted changes that held more offenders accountable and kept more vulnerable people safe.